How to Winterize Your RV Camper: 12 Simple Steps [by RVers]

 Instructions:

-• Hopefully, the last place you camped had full hook-ups or a dump station, and your Black and Grey tanks are empty.
+- Hopefully, the last place you camped had full hook-ups or a dump station, and your Black and Gray water tanks are empty.
 If not, use RV Dump Sites to find a local dump station.

-• On the Fresh Water tank simply open the drain valve and let any water dump out.
+- On the freshwater tank, simply open the drain valve and let any water dump out.
+If you’re expecting cold weather, this is a critical step to avoid freezing temperatures causing damage to your system.

 Pro Tip: Mark your calendar now to sanitize your RV Fresh Water tank in the spring.
 We recommend Camco TastePURE Spring Fresh Water System Cleaner, a pre-mixed solution to sanitize.